vs-docs/domq/developer-guides/migration-guide.md

 ### Trigger data

-jQuery supports passing multiple data arguments to your event handlers by providing an array of data arguments to `$.fn.trigger`.
+jQuery supports passing multiple data Parameters to your event handlers by providing an array of data Parameters to `$.fn.trigger`.

 domQ doesn't support this, whatever you provide as a data argument will be passed through as is, even if it's an array.